HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: Preliminaries

-Contemporary methods satisfy many additional properties, such as sparsity, actionability, or diversity, which increase their interpretation capabilities~\cite{verma2020counterfactual}.
-In this paper, we are especially interested in constructing plausible counterfactuals~\cite{Guidotti2024counterfactual}.
+Contemporary methods satisfy many additional properties, such as sparsity, actionability, or diversity, which increase their interpretation capabilities~\citep{verma2020counterfactual}.
+In this paper, we are especially interested in constructing plausible counterfactuals~\citep{Guidotti2024counterfactual}.
 A counterfactual is plausible if it is located within the high-density region of data.
 This feature distinguishes counterfactuals from adversarial examples.
-Plausibility is typically assessed via a straightforward k-neighborhood analysis of the counterfactual relative to the original dataset \cite{augustin2022diffusion}.
-Recently, PPCEF~\cite{Wielopolski2024ProbabilisticallyPC} has employed invertible normalizing flows to evaluate plausibility in tabular data contexts.
+Plausibility is typically assessed via a straightforward k-neighborhood analysis of the counterfactual relative to the original dataset \citep{augustin2022diffusion}.
+Recently, PPCEF~\citep{Wielopolski2024ProbabilisticallyPC} has employed invertible normalizing flows to evaluate plausibility in tabular data contexts.
 Our study adopts a similar approach by integrating invertible normalizing flows directly into the classification model.
+A brief comparison of \our{} with other methods delivering counterfactuals and decision explanations is presented in Figure~\ref{fig:teaser}.